ntampellini/TSCoDe/docs/operators_keywords.rst

--  **MTD** - Augments the conformational sampling of transition state candidates through the `XTB metadynamics implementation <https://xtb-docs.readthedocs.io/en/latest/mtd.html>`__ (XTB calculator only).
+-  **MTD** - Augments the conformational sampling of transition state candidates through the `XTB metadynamics implementation <https://xtb-docs.readthedocs.io/en/latest/mtd.html>`__ (XTB calculator only, experimental).

--  **NCI** - Estimate and print non-covalent interactions present in the generated poses.
+-  **NCI** - Estimate and print non-covalent interactions present in the generated poses (experimental).

 -  **NEB** - Perform an automatical climbing image nudged elastic band (CI-NEB) TS search after the partial optimization step, inferring reagents and products for each generated TS pose.
-For dihedral embeds, that is atropisomer rotations, scan points around the energy maxima are used.
+For dihedral embeds, (dihedral angle scans), scan points around the energy maxima are used.
 For all other embeds, these are guessed by obtaining reagents and products by bonding/distancing reactive atom pairs and making use of different constrained optimizations (experimental).
 For trimolecular